JuliaLang/www.julialang.org/jsoc/index.md

 Up to USD 3,000 is available per proposal.
 The total allocated funding from NumFOCUS was USD 20,000 in previous cycles, meaning that not every project will be able to receive a grant.
 This total amount is adjusted depending on the number and quality of proposals this may be adjusted up or down.

+## Questions?

+For any questions, please consult the program administrators at `jsoc@julialang.org`.
+Note that if you are a prospective applicant for one of the programs above, your first step should be to check out the resources for the project you are interested.